 Summer remediation is offered for courses failed during the regular school year.
-Some schools offer remediation at the school site while others offer it through district approved online programs.
+Some schools offer remediation at the school site while others offer it through Florida Virtual School (FLVS), Edmentum or district approved online programs.
 Students may take courses in language arts, math, science, or social studies for which they previously failed.
 Guidance counselors must register these students prior to the last date of their employment of the summer.